-Cover Sistemi Uses NI AWR Software to Design a UWB Receiver From Concept to Final Production in a Single Pass
+Cover Sistemi Uses AWR Software to Design a UWB Receiver From Concept to Final Production in a Single Pass

 Cover Sistemi develops advanced applications in electronics, RF, radar, optoelectronics, and 2D/3D vision systems.
 The development team offers professional consulting from basic research up through product engineering for patents and scientific publications.